 It’s crazy to find out that this sort of thing has happened in the U.S. about 180 years ago in 1837.

-In a nutshell:
+In a Nutshell

-Thus the beginnings of the speculative land bubble.
-People from the east started buying up lots of land on credit, sold them for a higher price, and used more credit to buy more land.
+People from Eastern America started buying up lots of land on credit, sold them for a higher price, and used more credit to buy more land.

-President Andrew Jackson, the president on the $20 bill, didn’t like that the poor western settlers couldn’t compete with the “rich” easterner with their vast resources and credit.
+President Andrew Jackson, the president on the $20 bill, didn’t like that the poor western settlers couldn’t compete with the “rich” easterner with their vast monetary resources and credit.

 This made it so that all public land must now be bought with gold and silver, no more credit.